 - a.
-Sub-Recipient and its Consultant(s) shall maintain and make available, in accordance with Section 19 of this MOU, all source documents, books and records connected with the Projects, documentation of its normal procurement policy and competitive procurement bid process and completed procurements related to the Projects, all work performed under this MOU, all evidence of environmental clearance, and evidence demonstrating the funding was used for the appropriate purposes for a minimum of five (5) years after all Grant Funds have been expended.
+Sub-Recipient and its Consultant(s) shall maintain all source documents, books and records connected with the Projects, documentation of its normal procurement policy and competitive procurement bid process and completed procurements related to the Projects, all work performed under this MOU, and evidence demonstrating the funding was used for the appropriate purposes for a minimum of five (5) years after December 31, 2026.
 Wherever practicable, such records should be collected, transmitted, and stored in open and machine-readable formats. - b.
-If any litigation, claim, negotiation, audit, monitoring, inspection, or other action has been started before the expiration of the required record retention period, all records shall be retained and made available by Sub-Recipient and its Consultant(s) for five (5) years after: (a) the conclusion or resolution of the matter; (b) the date an audit resolution is achieved for each annual SCAG OWP; or (c) all Grant Funds have been expended, whichever is later.
+If any litigation, claim, negotiation, audit, monitoring, inspection, or other action has been started before the expiration of the required record retention period, all records shall be retained by Sub-Recipient and its Consultant(s) for five (5) years after: (a) the conclusion or resolution of the matter; (b) the date an audit resolution is achieved for each annual SCAG OWP; or (c) December 31, 2026, whichever is later.